nextapps-de/flexsearch/README.md

 ### Compare Context Search

-Pay attention of the numbers "1", "2" and "3":
+Pay attention to the numbers "1", "2" and "3":

 ```js
 const index = new Index();